2026 Nevada Attorney General election

-The 2026 Nevada Attorney General election is scheduled to take place on November 3, 2026, to elect the Attorney General of Nevada.
-Incumbent Democratic Attorney General Aaron Ford is term-limited and cannot seek re-election to a third term in office.
+The 2026 Nevada Attorney General election is scheduled to take place on November 3, 2026, to elect the attorney general of Nevada.
+Incumbent Democratic attorney general Aaron Ford is term-limited and cannot seek re-election to a third term in office.

+Primary elections took place on June 9, 2026.
+Majority leader of the Nevada Senate Nicole Cannizzaro won the Democratic primary with 60.7% of the vote over Nevada state treasurer Zach Conine.
+Adriana Guzmán Fralick won the Republican primary with 60.1% of the vote.